variable17/office-attendance-system/README.md

 Now i can check using the key that whether the session has ended or not.
 Storing the key in database in the user table so that i can use it to access the session for any user at any given time.

-The settings to set the session persist even after the user have closed the browser-
+The settings to make the session persist even after the user have closed the browser-
 ```
 PERMANENT_SESSION_LIFETIME = session_time()
 SESSION_PERMANENT = True